Connect EQuIS Professional to a Database

 2.Enter all database connection information.

-5.Select Server Type: Enterprise or SQL (select from drop-down).
+3.Select Server Type: EQuIS Enterprise or SQL Server (select from drop-down next to Server Name).

-8.Select User Authentication type from drop-down.
-See Additional Information box below for guidance on authentication types.
+5.Select User Authentication type from drop-down.
+See the Note box that follows the image just below, for guidance on authentication types.

 Note: Selecting the EQuIS Enterprise server type for Application Level Security connections will hide the connection string options.
 Refer to the EarthSoft Online Help article Configuration File for information on editing Connection String Options in the EQuIS.exe.config file.